AndyyyYuuu/lm-is-compressor/README.md

 This diagram shows an arithmetic coding algorithm with three symbols: "Hello", "world", and "!".
 The black bars at the bottom represent the intervals on the number line that encode each of the specified messages.

+It is important to note that any float within this interval is able to represent its message.
+The larger the interval, the more tolerence we have for the precision of this float.
+Thus, larger intervals correspond to less characters used to encode the message, while smaller intervals correspond to more characters.

+One of the principles of data compression is that we want more frequently occuring symbols to use less characters after compression.
+We can thus assign larger intervals to more likely sequences by scaling our interval sizes with their corresponding probabilities.
+These probabilities can be computed with a language model.
+After the addition of a language model, our algorithm might look more like this:

 <img width="855" alt="Arithmetic coding space with conditional distributions" src="https://github.com/user-attachments/assets/97b89225-4bf5-479e-b9c9-eadeba85595d" />

+As seen, sequences such as "Hello world !" are assigned much larger intervals than "! world !" and therefore shorter code length.
+Since "Hello world !" is much more likely, assigning it a shorter code length allows us to decrease the average length of our encoded files in the long run.

 A simplified algorithm for arithmetic coding with conditional probabilities of each symbol is shown below.
 The loop encodes a list of items sequentially, narrowing down the interval until it is small enough to uniquely represent the string.
 ```py